How Often Should I Feed and Water My Cannabis?

 Make sure your soil runoff’s pH and TDS readings are good, and you shouldn’t have any issues.
 Happy growing!

 If you want to learn even more about growing good cannabis, we offer a free 40+ page guide full of images.
-Now available on Amazon.

 Sign up for our newsletter and download the digital copy today!